 It can be easy to grow complacent in the wastewater industry.
 Many pipes in North America are decades or even centuries old, after all.
 But operators and contractors who pay attention to changing technology and new regulations are better prepared to maximize efficiency and improve their systems for the future.

-Looking ahead at 2020, there are a number of shifts and trends to keep an eye on.
+There are a number of shifts and trends to keep an eye on in 2020.

 New Funding Designations for Aging Infrastructure